Sleep Myth: Sleeping Pills are Harmless –

 Do you think sleeping pills are safe?
 Let’s find out.

 Sleeping pills were once one of the most commonly prescribed drugs.
 The prevalence of sleep disorders and accessibility of the sleeping pills made people think that they are harmless.
 One pill is all it takes to get a restful sleep.
-In 2010, about 10% of the population in the United States received prescriptions to help “cure” their sleep disorders.
+In 2010, about 10% of the population in the United States received prescriptions to “cure” their sleep disorders.

 There were 60 million prescriptions for sleeping pills made between the years 2006 and 2011.